joeltg/joeltg.github.io/about.md

 <script src="https://d3js.org/d3.v4.min.js"></script>

 I'm a junior at MIT pursuing computer science and mathematics.
 I'm a big fan of Lisp, Alan Kay, and Bret Victor, and tend to overuse words like "relation", "projection", and "space".
 I can recite most [xkcd](https://xkcd.com) comics from memory (including the alt-text) and love petty semantic debates.

 I care about a lot of Big Ideas, and want to make computing universally accessible to everyone as a medium and an art.
 I believe in direct manipulation of data, augmenting human intellect, and dynamic, interactive documents, unlike most of the ones you'll find here.

-Some of my projects are kind of weird (that's deliberate) and some of my heroes are kind of eccentric (that's unfortunate), but hopefully they make you think a little bit.
+Some of my projects are a bit weird (that's deliberate) and some of my heroes are a bit eccentric (that's unfortunate).
+I only hope they're thought-provoking.

 # Work